Aldernesse History, Family Crest & Coats of Arms

 The surname Aldernesse was first found in East Riding of Yorkshire at Skipsea.
 "The manor is one of those which have continued members of the seigniory of Holderness to the present day.
 In the 12th of Edward III., the king granted a market to the place, to be held on Thursday in every week, and two fairs to be held annually, one on All Saints' day, and the other on the day of the translation of St. Thomas the Martyr."

 Early History of the Aldernesse family

-Another 151 words (11 lines of text) are included under the topic Early Aldernesse History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Aldernesse research.
+Another 76 words (5 lines of text) are included under the topic Early Aldernesse History in all our PDF Extended History products and printed products wherever possible.